Catalogue PDF Version

 Learning Objectives:

-- Recognize and understand human cultural diversity.
+• Recognize and understand human cultural diversity.

-Comprehend evolutionary, biological, cultural, and social characteristics common to all humanity as a single species. - Conduct ethnographic and/or archaeological fieldwork and integrate it into anthropological analysis.
+• Comprehend evolutionary, biological, cultural, and social characteristics common to all humanity as a single species.

-- Recognize how human cultural knowledge, biology, and intercultural communication relate to human social behavior, including perceptions of race, class, ethnicity, sex, gender, and spirituality.
+• Recognize how human cultural knowledge, biology, and intercultural communication relate to human social behavior, including perceptions of race, class, ethnicity, sex, gender, and spirituality.

-- Connect global and local sociocultural and human biological processes, including how these scales are interconnected in both space and time.
+• Connect global and local sociocultural and human biological processes, including how these scales are interconnected in both space and time.

-- Examine and understand the conditions and effects of inequalities in power, wealth, and privilege in contemporary and past societies.
+• Examine and understand the conditions and effects of inequalities in power, wealth, and privilege in contemporary and past societies.

 Requirements

-A 100-level course in the student's required primary specialization of either (1) sociocultural and linguistic anthropology or (2) archaeology and physical anthropology; ANTH 273, ANTH 306, and ANTH 465; one anthropology course on a geographic area in the primary specialization; and six additional anthropology electives of which at least two must be at the 300-level.
+A 100-level course in the student's required primary specialization of either (1) sociocultural and linguistic anthropology or (2) archaeology and biological anthropology; ANTH 273, ANTH 306, and ANTH 465; one anthropology course on a geographic area in the primary specialization; and six additional anthropology electives of which at least two must be at the 300-level.
 Four of the electives must be in the primary specialization and two outside the primary specialization.
 One 200-level or higher course in sociology may count as an elective outside the primary specialization.
 All courses must be passed with a grade of C- or higher.
 No more than one course with a CR grade may be counted toward the major.

 Anthropology Minor